What is expropriation?

 What are the qualifications of Members?

 Members have different backgrounds.
 They have experience working with real estate, property appraisal, and business loss claims.
 Many of the Members also have brokerage experience.
 The Lieutenant Governor appoints Members to the BON.
-For more information on the appointment process, please visit the Public Appointments Secretariat website.
+For more information on the appointment process, please visit the Ontario government website.